top of page

 • Positive attitude with a desire to work with others to benefit the AAC community.

-• Administrative, time management, and organizational skills, detail-oriented
+• Administrative, time management, and organizational skills; detail-oriented

 • Reliable access to email and Google Drive.